 Follow Lauren MBE:

-Lauren Rowles was crowned as a Paralympic rowing champion at the Rio 2016 Games – just a year after taking up the sport.
+Lauren Rowles was crowned as Paralympic champion at the Rio 2016 Games just a year after taking up rowing.

 Rowles is a former wheelchair athlete who first tried rowing in early 2015 after a chance meeting with GB Rowing Team staff at Stoke Mandeville Sports Centre.